THellemans/Portfolio-Tim-Hellemans/README.md

 However, this does increase the number of variables which slows down the optimizer even further.

- While this method is guaranteed to work, it becomes too slow to solve large scale VRPs.
-Therefore, we have implemented an **Adaptive Large Neighborhood Search** algorithm to quickly solve the VRP.
+ While this method is guaranteed to work, it becomes too slow to solve large scale CVRPs.
+Therefore, we have implemented an **Adaptive Large Neighborhood Search** algorithm to quickly solve the CVRP.

  Another alley which is worth investigating is to use [Column Generation](https://arxiv.org/ftp/arxiv/papers/1806/1806.00831.pdf) to obtain the optimal solution.
 This method exists in associating a variable to each legal tour (that is each tour which passes by the warehouse) and reformulating the aforementioned constraints using these variables.
 One then solves that problem as an ordinary LP problem and iteratively adds integrality constraints (that, is a tour variable must be equal to 0 or 1) to obtain a legal solution.